apache/druid/docs/querying/query-context.md

 ## Query context precedence

-For a given context query, Druid determines the final query context value to use based on the following order of precedence, from lowest to highest:
+For a given query context, Druid determines the final query context value to use based on the following order of precedence, from lowest to highest:

 1. **Built-in defaults**: Druid uses the documented default values if you don’t specify anything.

 2. **Runtime properties**: If you configure parameters as `druid.query.default.context.{PARAMETER}` in the configuration files, these override the built-in defaults and act as your system-wide defaults.

+3. **Broker Dynamic Config**: If you configure query context parameters in the Broker's dynamic config (see [Broker Dynamic Config](../api-reference/dynamic-configuration-api.md)).
+Overrides built-in defaults and runtime properties.

-3. **Context object in HTTP request**: Parameters passed within the JSON `context` object override both built-in defaults and runtime properties.
+4. **Context object in HTTP request**: Parameters passed within the JSON `context` object override built-in defaults, runtime properties, and Broker dynamic configs.

-4. **SET statements**: Parameters set in Druid SQL using `SET key=value;` take the highest precedence and override all other settings.
+5. **SET statements**: Parameters set in Druid SQL using `SET key=value;` take the highest precedence and override all other settings.

 ## Learn more